-If you’ve received a settlement after a car accident or other personal injury case, a common concern is whether any of that money will be subject to taxes.
-Understanding the tax implications of your settlement is key to ensuring you maximize the funds available for your recovery.
-At 770GOODLAW, Car Accident Lawyers, we want to provide Georgia residents with a clear guide to what may be taxed and what is generally excluded.
+(Injury Settlement) If you’ve received a settlement following a car accident or any personal injury case, one of the most common concerns is whether any of that money will be subject to taxes.
+Understanding the tax implications of your settlement is crucial to ensuring you make the most of the funds awarded to you for your recovery.
+At 770GOODLAW, Car Accident Lawyers, we want to provide Georgia residents with a clear guide to what portions of your settlement may be taxable and which are generally excluded, so you can avoid surprises when it comes time to file taxes.

-Generally, settlement funds awarded for physical injuries or sickness are not considered taxable income.
-The IRS typically excludes compensation meant to cover medical bills, pain and suffering, or emotional distress directly linked to physical injuries.
-So, if your settlement addresses physical injuries from a car accident, you won’t usually owe federal taxes on these portions of the award.
+In most cases, settlement funds that are awarded for physical injuries or sickness are not considered taxable income.
+The IRS typically excludes compensation that is meant to cover medical bills, pain and suffering, or emotional distress that is directly linked to physical injuries.
+So, if your settlement addresses physical injuries from a car accident, such as medical treatment costs or compensation for pain and suffering, you generally won’t owe federal taxes on these portions of your settlement.

 Taxable Portions: Emotional Distress and Mental Anguish Not Related to Physical Injury

-If your settlement includes compensation for emotional distress or mental anguish that isn’t directly related to a physical injury, this portion may be subject to tax.
-For instance, if you’ve been awarded damages for trauma or emotional suffering without a physical injury, this portion could be treated as taxable income.
+However, if your settlement includes compensation for emotional distress or mental anguish that is not directly related to a physical injury, these portions may be subject to tax.
+For example, if you’ve been awarded damages for emotional trauma, anxiety, or other psychological suffering that is unrelated to any physical injury, that part of your settlement could be considered taxable income by the IRS.

 Lost Wages: Potentially Taxable Income